hackerfactor/SEAL/FORMATS.md

 2. Before the "%%EOF" is either a `startxref` or `trailer` record that points backwards into the file using an absolute offset.
 3. Within the PDF are one or more cross-reference tables (`xref`).
 These may be plain text or encoded.
 The `xref` tables identifies the absolute position of each object.

-Inserting a SEAL record before any object in the file effectively means every `xref`, `trailer`, and `startxref` may need to be updated.
+Inserting a SEAL record before any object in the file effectively means every `xref` table, `trailer`, and `startxref` may need to be updated.
 And when you add in compressed xref tables, then a single change could result in a different length and even more offset updating.
-This becomes a nightmare.
+(This becomes a nightmare.)
 For this purpose, inserting a SEAL record into any existing PDF must be done after the last object.

 PDF permits comments located between objects.
 A comment consists of the "%" character and continues to the end of the line.
-(Technically, the initial "%PDF" and final "%%EOF" are comments.)
+Technically, the initial "%PDF" and final "%%EOF" are mandatory comments.
+All other comments are optional.
 Comments are ignored when parsing.
-A SEAL record can be written into any comment in the file.
+A SEAL record can be written into any optional comment in the file.
 E.g.:
 `\%\%<seal seal=1 da=sha1 ka=rsa d="signmydata.com" s="*signature*"/>`

 The SEAL record MUST NOT be encrypted or compressed.
 (Otherwise it cannot be validated without the password, and that defeats the purpose of validating files.)